UnderLogic/toml-serialization/Documentation~/src/getting-started/deserialize-from-file.md

 To do this in Unity, we can create a simple `MonoBehaviour` that does this on the `Start` method.

+Alternatively, you can use the [`TomlImporter`](../deserialization/toml-importer.md) which does this for you, assuming your data is a `ScriptableObject`.

 ```csharp
 using System.IO;
 using UnityEngine;